An Improved Algorithm for Adversarial Linear Contextual Bandits via Reduction: Reduction from Linear Contextual Bandits to Linear Bandits

 using Theorem~\ref{thm: main theorem cb}.
 Summing the regret over all epochs allows us to bound

-\tim{Explain: Why is this without loss of generality?
-And why don't we keep the $\log K$ in the result instead of upper bounding $K$.
-That would be stronger!} \cw{changed} \end{proof} By instantiating $\alg$ as Algorithm~\ref{alg: cew} (which is an $\sqrt{d}$-misspecification-robust algorithm by Theorem~\ref{thm: main}) and invoking Corollary~\ref{cor: context free}, we get the final regret bound as $\tilde{O}(\sqrt{d^3 T\log K})$.
+\end{proof} By instantiating $\alg$ as Algorithm~\ref{alg: cew} (which is an $\sqrt{d}$-misspecification-robust algorithm by Theorem~\ref{thm: main}) and invoking Corollary~\ref{cor: context free}, we get the final regret bound as $\tilde{O}(\sqrt{d^3 T\log K})$.
 As we can assume $K\leq T^d$ without loss of generality (any action set can be discretized into no more than $T^d$ points and incurs a negligible regret of $d/T$ due to discretization error), the regret bound can be further improved to $\tilde{O}(\min\{d^2\sqrt{T}, \sqrt{d^3 T\log K}\})$.